 But the Theory of Imitation tells a different story: the desire to do something arises from regularly observing others doing it.
 Those who observe a certain model of behaviour will feel pleasure or satisfaction if they are able to imitate it; but those who have not observed the model will have no desire to imitate it, and they will feel no pleasure if they were to imitate it.
 Hence, by determining which models one observes, one will gain a measure of control over one’s desires, rather than allowing corporations, as well as marketing and advertising agencies, to determine them.
 Of course, a person may feel embarrassed not to do or own something if it is done or owned by the majority of people one knows, in which case one will feel the strong impulse to conform to their behaviour, even if it is something one doesn’t really want to do or own.

-Is it possible, then, to create a better kind of society than the one that economists have created according to their mistaken theory of human behaviour?
+Is it possible, then, to create a better kind of society than the one that economists have created according to their mistaken theories of human behaviour?
 I believe it is.
 But it is important to emphasize that it most certainly is not the unrealistic utopian fantasy painted by communists and socialists, where a rigid, all-powerful state or government dictates the way that all people shall live, what kind of work they do, how much they earn and possess, whether they can leave the country or not, and so on.
-Since the problems that afflict many modern societies are due to the dominant models of behaviour that exist there, these problems can only be resolved by changing these models and replacing them with others.
-And this is something that can only be done gradually, rather than by revolutionaries’ – and in particular, the communists’ – extremely foolish prescription of demolishing or doing away with existing models of behaviour, along with the people who practise them, in order to make way for the radically new and, in their opinion, better models of behaviour, which shall be imposed on all people, without any consideration for what they want or think.
+Since the problems that afflict many modern societies are due to the dominant models of behaviour that exist there, these problems can only be resolved by changing these models or replacing them with others.
+And this is something that can only be done gradually, rather than by revolutionaries’ – and in particular, the communists’ – extremely foolish prescription of demolishing or doing away with existing models of behaviour, along with the people who practise them, in order to make way for the radically new and, in their opinion, better models of behaviour that shall be imposed on all people, without any consideration for what they want or think.

 Human societies are not like other human creations, such as buildings, roads, planes, and ships, which can be begun from a blank slate and designed however the designer wants to design them, provided they are designed in accordance with correct engineering or mechanics principles.
 For human societies more closely resemble living organisms, which cannot be treated in the same manner as our many non-living human creations, such as by destroying the old in order to make way for the new.
 That these two kinds of human creations are very different from each other is shown by the fact that the great majority of ideal societies, communes, and other utopian social ventures have failed, or they have been abandoned after a period of time.
-The widespread failure to understand this important difference has unfortunately led the adherents of numerous utopian ideologies to try to impose their visions on others, to the grave detriment of both themselves and their many victims.
+The widespread failure to understand this important difference has unfortunately led the adherents of numerous utopian ideologies to try to impose their vision on others, to the grave detriment of both themselves and their many victims.

 As we have seen, the important economic concept of utility was derived from the moral philosophy of Utilitarianism.
 This is by no means the only philosophical feature of economics, which erroneously prides itself on being the most scientific of all the humanities.
 In the beginning, psychology concerned itself primarily with emotions and other conscious states, which it was believed could be observed solely through the process of introspection.
 But introspection is, of course, an unreliable source of information, especially when one wants to erect a measurable or quantifiable and objectively valid scientific edifice upon these observations.